 Vaginal Discharge: What's Normal, What's Not

 Normal vaginal discharge has several purposes: cleaning and moistening the vagina, and helping to prevent and fight infections.
-Although it's normal for the color, texture, and amount of vaginal fluids to vary throughout a girl's menstrual cycle, some changes in discharge may indicate a problem.
+It's normal for the color, texture, and amount of vaginal discharge to change at different times of the month during a girl's menstrual cycle.
+But some changes in discharge may mean there is a problem.

-- change in odor (especially an unpleasant odor)
+- a change in odor, especially an unpleasant odor

-- change in color (especially greenish, grayish, or anything looking like pus)
+- a change in color, especially greenish, grayish, or anything looking like pus

-- change in texture (such as foamy or looking like cottage cheese)
+- a change in texture, such as foamy or looking like cottage cheese

 - vaginal itching, burning, swelling, or redness

 - vaginal bleeding or spotting that is not a menstrual period